History of Laura Pigossi in Timeline

 March 2023: Fed Cup Record

-As of March 2023, Pigossi has a win–loss record of 8–6 in the Fed Cup (now Billie Jean King Cup) competition.
+As of March 2023, Laura Pigossi has a win–loss record of 8–6 in the Fed Cup (now Billie Jean King Cup) competition for Brazil.

-In 2023, Laura Pigossi won both the women's singles and doubles at the Pan American Games in Santiago, and she also won the Argentina Open in Buenos Aires, earning her first singles Challenger Tour title.
+In 2023, Laura Pigossi won both the women's singles and doubles at the Pan American Games in Santiago, becoming the first Brazilian to ever do so.
+Pigossi also earned her first singles Challenger Tour title by winning the Argentina Open in Buenos Aires.

-The information is current through the 2023 US Open.
+The information provided is current through the 2023 US Open.

-In April 2024, During the Billie Jean King Cup qualifier against Germany in São Paulo, Pigossi lost to Tatjana Maria and withdrew from the following day’s match due to pain.
+In April 2024, Laura Pigossi lost a match at the Billie Jean King Cup qualifier and withdrew from the following match due to pain.
+She also made her debut at the French Open after qualifying for the main draw.

-As of September 2024, Pigossi has a 9-9 win-loss record playing for Brazil in the Billie Jean King Cup competition.
+As of September 2024, Pigossi has a 9-9 win-loss record in the Billie Jean King Cup competition playing for Brazil.

 2024: 2024 Season

-In 2024, Pigossi started the season with a first-round singles loss at the Canberra International.
-She reached her second WTA 125 doubles final in San Luis Potosí and won her ninth ITF title at the W50 event in Pretoria, South Africa, defeating Hanne Vandewinkel in the final.
+In 2024, Pigossi had a first-round singles loss at the Canberra International and reached the semifinals in doubles.
+She reached a WTA 125 doubles final in San Luis Potosí, but withdrew due to a knee injury.
+Pigossi also won her ninth ITF title at the W50 event in Pretoria, South Africa.

-In December 2025, Laura Pigossi reached her best doubles ranking of No. 80.
+In December 2025, Laura Pigossi achieved her best doubles ranking of No. 80.

 The information is current through the 2025 Cincinnati Open.